 Our Respect.Now.Always. related activities are helping to set out very clearly what we expect of our students and staff.
 They are a great foundation on which we can continue to build.
 We welcome suggestions on how we could do more.

 Knowing where to get help and where to refer queries is vital.
-Our service, Speak Up, helps students locate support in relation to intimidation, harassment, discrimination, all forms of violence (including sexual and physical assault) and other forms of unacceptable behaviour.
+Our service, Safer Community, helps students locate support in relation to intimidation, harassment, discrimination, all forms of violence (including sexual and physical assault) and other forms of unacceptable behaviour.

 If you, or someone you know is in immediate or imminent danger on-campus contact: